NVIDIA/NeMo-Aligner/docs/user-guide/draftp.rst

 and `sd_lora_infer.py <https://github.com/NVIDIA/NeMo/blob/main/examples/multimodal/text_to_image/stable_diffusion/sd_lora_infer.py>`__  scripts from the NeMo codebase.
 The generated images with the fine-tuned model should have better prompt alignment and aesthetic quality.

-User controllable finetuning with Annealed Importance Guidance (AIG)
+User-controllable Fine-Tuning with Annealed Importance Guidance (AIG)
-%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-AIG provides the inference-time flexibility to interpolate between the base Stable Diffusion model (with low rewards and high diversity) and DRaFT-finetuned model (with high rewards and low diversity) to obtain images with high rewards and high diversity.
-AIG inference is easily done by specifying comma-separated `weight_type` strategies to interpolate between the base and finetuned model.
+AIG provides the inference-time flexibility to interpolate between the base Stable Diffusion model (with low rewards and high diversity) and a DRaFT+ fine-tuned model (with high rewards and low diversity) to obtain images with high rewards and high diversity.
+AIG inference is easily done by specifying comma-separated ``weight_type`` strategies to interpolate between the base and fine-tuned model.

 .. tab-set::
     .. tab-item:: AIG on Stable Diffusion XL